stevenpencle/D6-LOA/README.md

 - [Azure BLOB storage](https://azure.microsoft.com/en-us/services/storage/blobs/) service and component for document management (with example)
 - [ngx-charts](https://swimlane.github.io/ngx-charts/#/ngx-charts/bar-vertical) library is included for charts and graphs

+## TODO (difficulty 1 - 5)

+- Add support for field-level validation message display (2)
+- Standardize series and data-point models for all charts and add a chart wrapper component that automatically table-izes the chart data (4)

 ## Where We're Heading

 - Full-stack Node.js architecture version (at some point, maybe...)